Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. No** ❌

-### Question-156
+### Question-76

-You plan to create a release pipeline that will deploy Azure resources by using Azure Resource Manager templates.
+You plan to create a release pipeline that will deploy Azure resources **by using Azure Resource Manager templates**.

 The release pipeline will create the following resources:

 Two resource groups

-Four Azure virtual machines in one resource group Two Azure SQL databases in other resource group
+- Four Azure virtual machines in one resource group

+- Two Azure SQL databases in other resource group

 You need to recommend a solution to deploy the resources.

-Solution: Create two standalone templates, each of which will deploy the resources in its respective group.
+Solution: **Create two standalone templates, each of which will deploy the resources in its respective group**.

 Does this meet the goal?